ess-dmsc/dm-rpms/README.md

 ## Instructions

-This section condenses the instructions for setting up the requirements on the DM development machine.
-Install required packages with
+To set up the requirements on the DM development machine, install required packages with

     $ sudo yum install mock ruby-devel